Creating a Reusable GitHub Action to Automatically Format a README for a TIL Repository

 I like the idea of a TIL repo and using GitHub Actions to automate indexing.
-Other people also have had the idea to use GitHub actions to index their TIL repository READMEs as well, however all the examples I could find used GitHub Actions to run a script that was included in their repository.
+Other people use GitHub actions to index their TIL repository READMEs, however all the examples I could find used GitHub Actions to run a script that was included in their repository.
 This works but it seemed like a reusable GitHub Action that could be quickly dropped into a TIL repo would be useful for many people.

-I’ve been using GitHub actions for a few months and I’m enjoying the product.
+I’ve been using GitHub actions for a few months and I’ve found it to be useful.
 Free and easy to use CI/CD platforms that integrate with GitHub event hooks to run arbitrary code on push events have existed for years.
-The nice part about GitHub Actions is the tight integration with GitHub and the focus on encouraging users to create an ecosystem of small, reusable discrete “Actions” that can be dropped into others’ workflows.
+The niceness of GitHub Actions is the tight integration with GitHub and the focus on encouraging users to create an ecosystem of small, reusable discrete “Actions” that can be dropped into others’ workflows.
 The fact that these actions can essentially be docker containers that receive a repository mounted as a volume inside the container makes it very easy to build reliably consistent actions.

 This is how the action can be added to a TIL repo.